 Improving Our Health Care Infrastructure

-Rep. Adam Schiff is a strong advocate for sensible health care reform and believes that access to affordable, quality, stable health care is the key to a productive work force, small business innovation, and the economic, as well as health security of American families.
+Rep. Schiff is a strong advocate for sensible health care reform and believes that access to affordable, quality health care is the key to a productive work force, small business innovation, as well as the health and economic security of American families.
 He is committed to full implementation of the Affordable Care Act, which has already expanded and improved access to health care for millions of Americans, marking a monumental step forward in fixing our country’s broken and costly health care system.
-Schiff also has a strong voting record in opposition to measures that would roll back the law’s protections for people with pre-existing health conditions, young adults, and women.
-Health care reform is intrinsically linked to the continuing economic recovery.
-The Affordable Care Act responds to the challenges of the current economic climate in a fiscally responsible manner, reducing the deficit by over $1.3 trillion over the next two decades, and ensuring the economic security of our children.
+Schiff also has a strong voting record in opposition to measures that would roll back the law’s protections for young adults, women, and people with pre-existing health conditions.

 Protecting Medicare and Medicaid

-Rep. Adam Schiff is a strong proponent of important safety net programs that have dependably served our nation’s most vulnerable populations of seniors, people with complex health care needs, and low-income families for decades.
-Schiff was an early advocate for the expansion of Medi-Cal in the state of California to ensure that low-income children and families, pregnant women, and people with disabilities have access to free or low-cost quality health care.
+Rep. Schiff is a strong proponent of important safety net programs that have dependably served our nation’s most vulnerable populations for decades, including seniors, people with complex health care needs, and low-income families.
+Schiff was an early advocate for the expansion of Medi-Cal to ensure that low-income children and families, pregnant women, and people with disabilities have access to free or low-cost quality health care.
 He also opposes transforming the Medicare program into a voucher-based system, which would increase health care costs for a majority of seniors in the traditional Medicare program and all seniors in Medicare Advantage.

-And in order to maintain a robust healthcare workforce to care for a growing Medicare population, Schiff is a strong supporter of permanent Medicare reimbursement reform for physicians.
+In order to maintain a robust health care workforce to care for a growing Medicare population, Schiff is also a strong supporter of permanent Medicare reimbursement reform for physicians.
 Each year, Congress has had to override cuts to physician reimbursements which were mandated by the Balanced Budget Act of 1997 under a formula called the Sustainable Growth Rate (SGR).
 Schiff believes that this flawed formula should be repealed and replaced with a permanent solution which rewards physicians based on the quality of care they provide to Medicare beneficiaries.

 Investing in Medical Research, Public, and Global Health

-As a senior member of the House Committee on Appropriations, Rep. Adam Schiff has consistently advocated for increased funding for the National Institutes of Health (NIH), which assists thousands of cutting edge medical research projects across the nation that make a difference in the lives of millions of Americans.
-Literally everyone in America has a friend or family member whose life has been improved by medical advances catalyzed the by NIH.
+Rep. Schiff has consistently advocated for increased funding for the National Institutes of Health (NIH), which assists thousands of cutting-edge medical research projects across the nation that make a difference in the lives of millions of Americans.
+Nearly every single American has a friend or family member whose life has been improved by medical advances catalyzed by the NIH.
 Schiff also believes that consistent and long-term funding for the NIH is critical to ensuring that America remains competitive in the world of scientific progress.

 Maintaining a Strong Health Care Workforce